jcdehart/NEXRAD_qpe_process/doc/run_radxpid.md

 ```
 Input params
 - input_dir: directory containing radar data (if not specified on the command line and if mode = REALTIME)
-- mode: determines if the program waits for new files or if files are specified in a directory
+- mode: determines if the program waits for new files (REALTIME),
+    moves through start and end times specified on the command line (ARCHIVE),
+    or moves through list of files specified on the command line (FILELIST)

 Input field information
 - SNR_available: determines if SNR data is in the file or needs to be calculated from DBZ
-- VARIABLE_field_name: tells RadxKdp the polarimetric variable names in the ingested cfradial files
+- VARIABLE_field_name: tells RadxPid the polarimetric variable names in the ingested cfradial files
 - LDR_available: determines if LDR data is in the file

 Computing KDP